w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

-In governance v2, an alternate strategy was required to replace the Council in its previous duties as a body delegated by voters to compensate for the fact that many choose to not take part in day-to-day of governance.
+In Governance v2, an alternate strategy was required to replace the Council in its previous duties as a body delegated by voters to compensate for the fact that many choose to not take part in day-to-day of governance.
 Gov2 builds on the **Vote Delegation** feature from v1 where a voter can choose to delegate their voting power to another voter in the system.
 It does so by improving a feature known as **Multirole Delegation**, where voters can specify a different delegate for every class of referendum in the system.
 So for example, a voter could delegate one entity for managing a less potent referenda class, choose a different delegate for a different class with more powerful consequences and still retain full voting power over any remaining classes.

 ### Canceling

-In governance v1, a proposal can be canceled if the [technical committee](#technical-committee) unanimously agrees to do so, or if Root origin (e.g. sudo) triggers this functionality.
+In Governance v1, a proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so, or if Root origin (e.g. sudo) triggers this functionality.
 A canceled proposal's deposit is burned.